 E.g. only 2 out of 4 building blocks: MTCe-SDDTE (Small Data and Device Triggering Enhancements) and MTCe-UEPCOP (UE Power Consumption Optimizations) have been prioritized by SA2 to be handled in current 3GPP Rel-12.

-SA2 (architecture) normative work can be found in [i.12] TS 23.682, the architecture study in [i.13] TR 23.887
+SA2 (architecture) normative work can be found in [b-3GPP TS 23.682], the architecture study in [b-3GPP TR 23.887].

 We believe - and hope - that when in a few years 3GPP Rel-12/13 networks will be in operation then M2M traffic will have a significant share in 3GPP networks.
 Therefore it is crucial that oneM2M expresses its needs and potential impact to 3GPP now.